l7mp/stunner/utils/turncat/README.md

 # turncat: Tunnel a local connection through a TURN server

 A simple STUN/TURN client to tunnel a local connection through a TURN server to an arbitrary remote address/port.
-The main use is to open a connection to any service running inside a Kubernetes on a pod.
-This is very similar to `kubectl proxy`, but it uses STUN/TURN to enter the cluster.
+The main use is to open a connection to any service running inside a Kubernetes cluster.
+This is very similar in functionality to `kubectl proxy`, but it uses STUN/TURN to enter the cluster.

 ## Getting Started